ibm-cloud-docs/vpc/cr-view-table.md

 | ID | The ID of this routing table. |
 {: caption="Table 1.
 Routing table details" caption-side="top"}

-For descriptions of the routing table columns, see [Viewing details of a route](/docs/vpc?topic=vpc-view-details-route).
+For descriptions of the routing table columns, see [Listing routes of a routing table](/docs/vpc?topic=vpc-list-routes-routing-table).
 {: note}

 ## Using the CLI